UNIONS: The impact of systematic errors on weak-lensing peak counts: Local shear calibration

 \subsection{Global values of the multiplicative shear bias and additive bias}

-Usually, the metacalibration method is applied to the entire catalogue, providing us with global values for the shear calibration quantities.
+Usually, the metacalibration method is applied to the entire catalog, providing us with global values for the shear calibration quantities.
 We reproduce those results for CFIS-P3 here.
 The response matrices for CFIS-P3 are

 The additive shear bias components are

 The errors are computed via jackknife resampling of all galaxies.